bbancheri/AWS-Cloud-Practitioner-Essentials-English/README.md

 Why this course ?
 ------------
-Since severals years, i', design, build ,run on-premise infrastructures.
+Since severals years, i', design, build ,run on-premise infrastructures.\
-Some Hybrid hyperconverged systems (spoil, it"s no time) courses lead me to make on-prem and cloud to communicate;
+Some Hybrid hyperconverged systems (spoil, it"s no time) courses lead me to make on-prem and cloud to communicate.\
-So after studing hybrid environments, i feel the need to go deeper in the cloud , starting with AWS
+So after studing hybrid environments, i feel the need to go deeper in the cloud , starting with AWS.\

 Why chose this course ?
 ------------
-When first logging to https://www.aws.training/Certification, i was quite lost.
+When first logging to https://www.aws.training/Certification, i was quite lost.\
 The available AWS certifications bring me and overview and steps
 ![image](https://user-images.githubusercontent.com/79169883/130522258-403f59b0-cc3b-4c06-9dd3-1e956eddafa4.png)